mozilla/openbadges-backpack/README.md

   * [PhantomJS](http://phantomjs.org): We use PhantomJS for running unit tests.
 On a debian based Linux system you can run `sudo apt-get install phantomjs` to install and run `phantomjs --version` to check it is installed.
 For other systems you can try [downloading](http://phantomjs.org/download.html) and installing it or [building it from source](http://phantomjs.org/build.html).
 4. Install local dependencies: `npm install`

-5. Install submodules: `git submodule update --init`

-6. Run the test suite: `npm test`
+5. Run the test suite: `npm test`

-7. Start your server: `npm start`
+6. Start your server: `npm start`

 No matter which way you choose, you should join the [Open Badges Google Group](https://groups.google.com/forum/#!forum/openbadges).
 If